openfoodfacts/off-product-environmental-impact/doc/source/getting-possible-recipe-from-product-information.rst

 Solver variables
 ++++++++++++++++

-Using the conceptual framework detailed in :ref:`Food product modelling`, :class:`~impacts_estimation.impact_estimation.RandomRecipeCreator` implements the following solver variables:
+Using the conceptual framework detailed in :ref:`Food product modelling`, :class:`~impacts_estimation.impacts_estimation.RandomRecipeCreator` implements the following solver variables:

 * The attribute ``total_mass_var`` corresponds to the total mass of ingredients used before transformation :math:`M`
 * The attribute ``evaporation_var`` corresponds to the evaporation coefficient :math:`E`